Filmverlag der Autoren: After Augstein

 In 1986, Augstein sold his interests in the Filmverlag to Futura-Film.
 In 1989, Futura-Film founded the subsidiary distributor Felix-Film with an emphasis upon films from the Soviet Union.

-In 1999, all home video distribution rights to the Filmverlags films and all rights to its label were acquired by Arthaus, a subsidiary of Kinowelt AG.
+In 1999, all home video distribution rights to the Filmverlag's films and all rights to its label were acquired by Arthaus, a subsidiary of Kinowelt AG.
 In the following years, Arthaus published many of the Filmverlag films for the first time on VHS and DVD, and in 2009, Arthaus published all Filmverlag films in a large, 50-disc DVD box, half of which had not been published on home video before.